We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-Yoast makes it easy for websites to meet the top technical standards in search engine optimization while also providing the tools to improve content.
+Yoast makes it easy for websites to meet the top technical standards in search engine optimization while providing the tools to improve content.

 Why is it awesome?